ThinKC13/DirectLogic_ComUtil/README.md

 # ADKoyo_ComUtil
 Command line driver/utility for communication with the AutomationDirect Koyo PLC's.
+Under development.